mayan-finance/swap-sdk/README.md

 >```referrerAddress``` must be a Solana wallet address.
 If you don't want to get referrer fee from users, set "referrerAddress" to ```null``` or ```"11111111111111111111111111111111"```
 ### Tracking:
-To track the progress of a swap, you can use [Mayan Explorer API](https://explorer-api.mayan.finance/swagger/)
+To track the progress of swaps, you can use [Mayan Explorer API](https://explorer-api.mayan.finance/swagger/)